opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 ---

-## Create monitors
+## Create a monitor

 1. Choose **Alerting**, **Monitors**, **Create monitor**.
 1. Specify a name for the monitor.
-1. Choose either **Per query monitor** or **Per bucket monitor**.
+1. Choose either **Per query monitor**, **Per bucket monitor**, **Per cluster metrics monitor**, or **Per document monitor**.

-Whereas query-level monitors run your specified query and then check whether the query's results triggers any alerts, bucket-level monitors let you select fields to create buckets and categorize your results into those buckets.
-The alerting plugin runs each bucket's unique results against a script you define later, so you have finer control over which results should trigger alerts.
+Per query monitors run your specified query and then check whether the query's results triggers any alerts.
+Per bucket monitors let you select fields to create buckets and categorize your results into those buckets.
+The Alerting plugin runs each bucket's unique results against a script you define later, so you have finer control over which results should trigger alerts.
 Each of those buckets can trigger an alert, but query-level monitors can only trigger one alert at a time.

-1. Define the monitor in one of three ways: visually, using a query, or using an anomaly detector.
+1. Decide how you want to define your query and triggers.
+You can use either of three methods: visual editor, query editor, or anomaly detector.

    - Visual definition works well for monitors that you can define as "some value is above or below some threshold for some amount of time."